 1 in 4 pregnancies end in miscarriage.
-The term ‘miscarriage’ is the loss of a baby before 24 weeks of pregnancy and covers everything from a very early miscarriage, or ‘chemical pregnancy’ (I am not a fan of this term at all), an ‘early’ miscarriage in the first 12 weeks, and ‘late’ miscarriage up to 24 weeks – after 24 weeks a loss is considered a stillbirth.
+The term ‘miscarriage’ is the loss of a baby before 24 weeks of pregnancy and covers everything from ‘chemical pregnancy’ which occurs before the 6th week of pregnancy (I am really not a fan of this term at all), an ‘early’ miscarriage in the first 12 weeks, and ‘late’ miscarriage up to 24 weeks – after 24 weeks the loss of a baby is considered a stillbirth.
 The word ‘miscarriage’ in itself doesn’t do justice for the feelings that can be brought about by experiencing loss, and these feelings may be different in different people but they are all totally valid.
 Navigating pregnancy after miscarriage can be challenging and sometimes parents expecting after miscarriage can find it difficult to attend general antenatal classes, or connect with other expectant parents who have not been through the same experiences.

-Positive affirmations – Positive statements in the present tense that you can use and repeat to yourself often.
+- Positive affirmations – Positive statements that you can use and repeat to yourself often.
 The purpose is to challenge some of the beliefs or thoughts you may hold, and develop these into something more positive.
-There are affirmations that can be used in pregnancy after loss that don’t undermine past experiences, but that can help you to focus on the day and moment in hand to help carry positivity in the form of hope.
+There are affirmations that can be used in pregnancy after miscarriage that don’t undermine past experiences, but that can help you to focus on the day and moment in hand to help you keep hope.

-Anatomy & physiology of birth – If you have not attended any previous antenatal classes then this actually can be really vital in helping create a more positive birth experience.
-Just by knowing and understanding what happens in our bodies during labour and birth can really help with feeling more in control of what is happening.
-In many antenatal classes you don’t actually learn how birth is facilitated by our bodies, so it is such a useful module.
-No matter the type of birth, this information is important because we can still influence the hormones in our body to aid a more positive experience both during, and after birth.
+- Anatomy & physiology of birth – If you have not attended any previous antenatal classes then this actually can be really vital in helping create a more positive birth experience.
+Just by knowing and understanding what happens in your body during labour and birth can really help with feeling more in control of what is happening.
+In many antenatal classes you don’t learn how birth is actually facilitated by the body, and by having this knowledge you can learn what you can do to positively support your body through the birthing process.

-Interventions, your options & rights – It can be very empowering and help with confidence and feelings of being in control, to understand some of the different interventions you may be offered.
+- Interventions, your options & rights – It can be very empowering and help with confidence and feelings of being in control, to understand some of the different interventions you may be offered.
 This includes identifying the benefits and risks, and how to make decisions that are best for you and your baby.
 You always have a right to decline an intervention, but without being equipped with all of this information it can be very challenging to make an informed choice either way.
 After previously losing a baby this can be a very difficult area to navigate through and there is no right or wrong answer, but knowledge is power and will help you to more confidently make the decisions that are right for you and your rainbow baby.

-I would say it is important to bear in mind that the language in hypnobirthing courses can sometimes be triggering after loss, so make sure you have had a chat with the course provider to ensure it will meet your needs.
-It is important that language is sensitive and suitable for where you are in your journey.
-It can be useful to ask whether they have worked with anyone previously who experienced baby loss.
+I would say it is important to bear in mind that the language in hypnobirthing can sometimes be triggering in pregnancy after miscarriage, so make sure you have had a chat with the course teacher to ensure it will meet your needs.
+It is important that language is sensitive and suitable for where you are in your journey and therefore the course provider needs to be able to tailor their classes to work for you.